soma00333/soma00333.github.io/README.md

 I have also served as a technical advisor for several companies on the side, helping to solve business and technical problems from multiple perspectives.

 ## Experience
+- enechain Co., Ltd. \| 2023/11 - now
+  - Side, SRE in SRE Desk
 - Algomatic Inc. \| 2023/08 - now
-  - Side, MLOps in LLM STUDIO
+  - Side, MLOps engineer in LLM STUDIO
 - Industry Technology Inc. \| 2019/04 - now
   - Co-Founder, CTO
     - SaaS for building management companies